-FISH AND SEAFOOD (Canadian Data)
+FISH AND SEAFOOD (Canadian data)

-- The U.S. was Canada's largest supplier of imported fish and seafood products, representing 30% of Canada's total fish and seafood imports by value in 2024 (\$1.49 billion43 of \$4.91 billion total)44.
-The main imported species were salmon (\$401 million), lobster (\$352 million) and crab (\$119 million), accounting for 59% of total Canadian fish and seafood import value from the U.S. - The U.S. is Canada's largest export market for fish and seafood, with exports totaling \$5.48 billion in 2024, or 68% of total Canadian fish and seafood exports by value. - According to the U.S. Bureau of Census, Canada was the highest supplier of fish and seafood to the U.S. by value in 2024, representing 14.7% of the U.S. import market share.
-Canada was followed by Chile (12.4%), India (9.6%), Indonesia (7.4%), Vietnam (6.9%), China (6%), and Ecuador (6%)45. - Top species exported by Canada to the U.S. were lobster (\$1.90 billion), crab (\$1.24 billion) and salmon (\$1.08 billion), accounting for 77% of total Canadian fish and seafood export value to the U.S. - Top exporting provinces were New Brunswick (\$1.60 billion exported to the U.S.), Nova Scotia (\$1.24 billion), Newfoundland and Labrador (\$0.89 billion), and British Columbia (\$0.81 billion). - As each other's top foreign fish and seafood supplier, Canadian and U.S. seafood harvesters and processors are closely interconnected, which helps to keep seafood affordable and supports North American food security. - Canada-U.S. supply chains are optimized geographically (some harvests from Alaska are processed in British Columbia), seasonally (the alternating lobster harvest seasons in the U.S. and Canada keep fish processors in production through trade during domestic closures), and in terms of infrastructure (snow crab fisheries in Canada take advantage of cold storage capacity in the U.S.).
-Through integrated supply chains for fish processing and international shipping shared on both sides of the border, cost-effective arrangements have been established by the industry over many years. - Canada and the U.S. collaborate on managing North American transboundary fish stocks through both non-binding bilateral agreements (e.g., Atlantic Cod, Atlantic Haddock) and formal, legally binding bilateral commissions (e.g., Pacific Salmon Commission, International Pacific Halibut Commission).
+- The U.S. was Canada's largest supplier of imported fish and seafood products, representing 30% of Canada's total fish and seafood imports by value in 2024 (\$1.49 billion57 of \$4.91 billion total)58.
+The main imported species were salmon (\$401 million), lobster (\$352 million) and crab (\$119 million), accounting for 59% of total Canadian fish and seafood import value from the U.S. - The U.S. is Canada's largest export market for fish and seafood, with exports totaling \$5.48 billion in 2024, or 68% of total Canadian fish and seafood exports by value. - According to the U.S. Bureau of Census, Canada was the highest supplier of fish and seafood to the U.S. by value in 2024, representing 17.1% of the U.S. import market share.
+Canada was followed by Chile (14.5%), India (9.6%), Ecuador (6.9%), Norway (6.6%), and China (6.3%). - Top species exported by Canada to the U.S. were lobster (\$1.90 billion), crab (\$1.24 billion) and salmon (\$1.08 billion), accounting for 77% of total Canadian fish and seafood export value to the U.S. - Top exporting provinces were New Brunswick (\$1.2 billion exported to the U.S.), Nova Scotia (\$1.1 billion), Newfoundland and Labrador (\$0.88 billion), and British Columbia (\$0.78 billion). - As each other's top foreign fish and seafood supplier, Canadian and U.S. seafood harvesters and processors are closely interconnected, which helps to keep seafood affordable and supports North American food security. - Canada-U.S. supply chains are optimized geographically (some harvests from Alaska are processed in British Columbia), seasonally (the alternating lobster harvest seasons in the U.S. and Canada keep fish processors in production through trade during domestic closures), and in terms of infrastructure (snow crab fisheries in Canada take advantage of cold storage capacity in the U.S.).
+Through integrated supply chains for fish processing and international shipping shared on both sides of the border, cost-effective arrangements have been established by the industry over many years. - Canada and the U.S. collaborate on managing North American transboundary fish stocks through both non-binding bilateral agreements (e.g., Atlantic Cod, Atlantic Haddock) and formal, legally binding bilateral commissions (e.g., Pacific Salmon Commission, International Pacific Halibut Commission). - We also cooperate on the management of international fish stocks, through shared membership in seven Regional Fisheries Management Organizations, as well as through joint efforts to tackle illegal, unreported and unregulated (IUU) fishing, and to address forced labour practices in global fisheries.
+These efforts are mutually beneficial in addressing practices which undermine the sustainability and value of Canada and U.S. fish and seafood products.